Johjo/blog-collectif-ytreza/content/posts/mob-programming.md

 In addition to decision-making, we take the time to enhance our professional profiles on platforms like LinkedIn and Malt.
 By collaboratively refining our online presence, we can better showcase our skills and experiences, ultimately benefiting both individual team members and the collective as a whole.
 Organisation / structuration du collectif.
 Guess what, this article is no exception.

 Scheduling events is another critical activity that we undertake outside of missions.
 Whether it’s organizing workshops, meetups, or team-building activities, we prioritize creating opportunities for connection and learning.
-These events not only strengthen our team dynamics but also allow us to engage with the wider community, sharing our passion for mob programming and learning from others in the field.
+These events not only strengthen our team dynamics but also allow us to engage with the wider community, sharing our passion for Mob Programming and learning from others in the field.

-# How
+# How do we apply it?

 ## Tools 🛠️

 The general rule: KISS.
 Keep your tools "simple, stupid".
 Sounds familiar?
 It sure is!
-Here it's applied as a GENERAL but a DESIGN principle.
+Here it's applied as a GENERAL and not a DESIGN principle.

 - Conversations:
   - With out clients: Google Meet or Teams because it's usually easier for them